-Ive drafted the fishing line comparison table below to include the three types of reel line in common use today, thats nylon monofilament lines, fluorocarbon fishing lines and braid fishing lines.
+The fishing line comparison table below compares the three types of reel line in common use today; that's nylon monofilament lines, fluorocarbon fishing lines and braid fishing lines.

 And by braid lines I mean the Spectra and Dyneema HDPE 'super-braids' - not the outdated Dacron polyester braid which is now rarely used for anything other than backing line.